Dilshod Rakhmatullaev

 Dilshod Rakhmatullaev (born 17 February 1989) is an Uzbek professional footballer who plays as a midfielder for FC Nasaf.

 Career

 He started playing career at Lokomotiv Tashkent in 2010.
 In January 2014 he moved on loan to Şanlıurfaspor.
 In July 2014 he left Şanlıurfaspor.
 Rakhmatullaev rejoined Lokomotiv at end of July 2014 and played until end of 2015 season.
 He left Lokomotiv and joined Nasaf Qarshi for 2016 season.

 International

-Rakhmatullaev made official debut for national team on 29 January 2012 in friendly match against UAE.
+Rakhmatullaev made his official debut for the national team on 29 January 2012 in a friendly match against UAE.